Elvin Bishop

 Elvin Richard Bishop (born October 21, 1942) is an American blues and rock music singer, guitarist, bandleader, and songwriter.
-An original member of the Paul Butterfield Blues Band, he was inducted into the Rock and Roll Hall of Fame as a member of that group in 2015 and the Blues Hall of Fame in his own right in 2016.
+He was inducted into the Rock and Roll Hall of Fame as a member of the Paul Butterfield Blues Band in 2015, and in the Blues Hall of Fame as a solo artist in 2016.

-Bishop feels that the limitations of his voice have helped his songwriting.

 Early life and education

-Bishop was born in Glendale, California, the son of Mylda (Kleege) and Elvin Bishop, Sr. He grew up on a farm near Elliott, Iowa.
-His family moved to Tulsa when he was 10.
+Bishop was born in Glendale, California, the son of Mylda (Kleege) and Elvin Bishop Sr. He grew up on a farm near Elliott, Iowa.
+His family moved to Tulsa, Oklahoma, when he was 10.
 There he attended Will Rogers High School, winning a full scholarship to the University of Chicago as a National Merit Scholar.
 He moved to Chicago in 1960 to attend the university, where he majored in physics.